- Is there a sixth sense?

 Proprioception is sometimes called the “sixth sense,” apart from the well-known five basic senses: vision, hearing, touch, smell and taste..

-What is your weakest sense?
+What is our weakest sense?

 Taste is a sensory function of the central nervous system, and is considered the weakest sense in the human body.
-The sense of taste begins with the taste buds, which are found in large bumps on the tongue called fungi form papillae.

 SmellSmell.
 If you didn’t sniff this answer coming by now, then you need your nose checked.
 Smell is in fact the strongest human sense, and contrary to popular belief, may be just as powerful as the snout sniffers in dogs and rodents (to certain degrees).

 What’s the smallest organ in the human body?
 You’ll find the pineal gland near the center of the brain, in a groove between the hemispheres.

 What can a baby do that an adult Cannot?

 Babies who are between three- to four-months-old are able to see differences in pictures with far more detail than older people, meaning that they can see colours and objects in a way that grown adults never will be able to.

 Which organ is called the window of our body?